-In fact, you should proudly name and aim your talents and be confident in saying “This is what I bring to the team!”.
+During self-evaluation processes you should proudly name and aim your talents and be confident in saying “This is what I can bring.
+This is me.”

-With such a mindset you’ll not only start to have a better relationship with self-evaluation, you’ll be more likely to keep doing what you’re great at, inspiring others to see that their talents are worth shouting about too.
+And with such a mindset, you’ll not only start to have a better relationship with self-evaluation, you’ll be more likely to keep doing what you’re great at, inspiring others to see that their talents are worth shouting about too.